yafitrizauhair/cserm/README.md

 The **C-SERM UNAS Website** is the official digital platform of **Centre for Sustainable Energy & Resources Management (C-SERM)** — Universitas Nasional.

-This project is designed to provide a **modern, scalable, and responsive web experience** for presenting:
+This project delivers a **modern, scalable, and responsive web experience** for showcasing:

 * Institutional activities
 * Research & publications